b3-exmo/b3-exmo.github.io/docs/Critical thinking/Emotional Thinking.md

 >
 > So, elevation gives you an injection of the feel-good cuddle hormone, helps you be more open, feel connected to others and hopeful about humanity, care less about stuff and more about meaning, reduces bias (racism, homophobia) and makes you more likely to help people.

-&mdash; *[Elevation: What is it and why do we need it?](https://www.thepositivepsychologypeople.com/elevation-what-is-it-and-why-do-we-need-it/)*, Sarah Monk, The Positive Psychology People, January, 2021
+— *[Elevation: What is it and why do we need it?](https://www.thepositivepsychologypeople.com/elevation-what-is-it-and-why-do-we-need-it/)*, Sarah Monk, The Positive Psychology People, January, 2021

 &nbsp;

 > *I believe we cannot have a full under­standing of human morality until we can explain why and how human beings are so powerfully affected by the sight of a stranger helping another stranger.
 For the past several years I have studied this feeling, which I call “elevation.”
 I have deﬁned elevation as a warm, uplifting feeling that people experience when they see unexpected acts of human good­ness, kindness, courage, or compassion.
 It makes a person want to help others and to become a better person himself or herself.*

-&mdash; *[Wired to be Inspired](https://greatergood.berkeley.edu/article/item/wired_to_be_inspired)*, Greater Good Magazine, berkeley.edu
+— *[Wired to be Inspired](https://greatergood.berkeley.edu/article/item/wired_to_be_inspired)*, Greater Good Magazine, berkeley.edu

 &nbsp;